 All open data will remain re-usable for at least five years after the end of the project and maintained by the project partners.
-As suggested earlier, the project's online environment will form part of Water Europe's infrastructure and as such will be developed and maintained well beyond the project.
+As suggested earlier, the project's online

 4. Allocation of resources

 4.1.
 Costs for making data FAIR.